 Cancer Staging and Grading

-Once a malignancy has been diagnosed the doctor will determine if it has spread beyond the original site.
+Once a malignancy has been diagnosed, the doctor will determine if it has spread beyond the original site.
 The cancer will be assigned a stage and grade which will help determine your prognosis and treatment.
 Advanced or late stage cancers for example, are associated with an unfavorable prognosis and are primarily treated with chemotherapy .
-Early stage tumors, on the other hand, are usually associated with a favorable prognosis and are primarily treated with surgery, although chemo- and radiation therapy are sometimes also used to increase the likelihood of a cure.
+Early stage tumors, by comparison, are usually associated with a favorable prognosis and are primarily treated with surgery, although chemo- and radiation therapy are sometimes also used to increase the likelihood of a cure.